cossacklabs/product-docs/acra/getting-started/what-is-acra.md

 **TODO: extend**

-* Cryptographic security: during storage and transmission.
+* Cryptographic security: data is encrypted during storage and transmission via application-level and transport-level encryption with strong mutual authentication.
-* Searchable encryption: address encrypted records without unnecessarily revealing them
+* Searchable encryption: address encrypted records (use them in WHERE queries) without unnecessarily revealing them to the database.
 * Selective encryption: you pick what, where and how gets encrypted.
 * Key lifecycle tooling: flexible management of rolling/rotation/revocation to suit your load needs and data architecture.
 * SQL query firewall: prevent SQL injections, unauthorized queries, parse and log SQL queries